Surviving the Holiday Season In the Midst of Grief

 The whole world seems consumed with merry-making, every place filled with decorations and lights and people fairly oozing with holiday spirit.
 The holidays can make those of us who are bereaved and grieving even more painfully aware of the terrible hole in our hearts--if that's possible.
 It can certainly seem that way during the holiday season.

-Particularly for the newly bereaved, openly acknowledging your grief and pain during the coming holiday season can help you make it through, and perhaps help you find some comfort and possibly even joy.
+Openly acknowledging your grief and pain during the coming holiday season can help you make it through, and perhaps help you find some comfort and possibly even joy.
 Some ways of doing this include finding ways to honor the memory of your loved one while being honest with yourself, your family, and friends about what you need during the holiday season.
 Spend some time thinking about your family’s traditions and practices during the holiday season and imagine what those will be like this year without your loved one.
 This exercise will be painful, but it will help you to decide what you may need to make it through, and what things may need to change, for the fast approaching holiday season.

 Make a Plan